emersion/mako/README.md

 ## Running

-`mako` requires an active session bus to function properly.
+`mako` targets the FreeDesktop notification specification.

-If you are using SystemD `mako` will run automatically when a notification is emitted.
+This means, that it assumes that there is a D-Bus session available at it's runtime.
-This happens via D-Bus activation, so you don't really need to explicitly start it up (this also allows delaying its startup time and speed up system startup).
+Systemd sets up a session bus by default so if you are using it, you are golden.

 If you are not using systemd, you might need to manually start a dbus user session with the compositor of your choice from the display manager.
 The command run should